tak1n/reifier/README.md

     $ rackup -s reifier

+## Available Options

+You can adapt the ThreadPool sized with following option:

+    $ rackup -s reifier -O Threads=16

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.